-Interestingly, e-waste shouldn’t be considered waste because it is comprised of reusable parts that are readily marketable for reuse, manufacturing, and recycling.
+Interestingly, e-waste shouldn't be considered waste because it is comprised of reusable parts that are readily marketable for reuse, manufacturing, and recycling.
 When recycled, materials from the recycled electronic can be used to produce a refurbished product and can be later sold in stores.
-By choosing to recycle, you can be rest assured that your e-waste won’t be end up in a landfill and incinerated; both of which are detrimental to the environment.
-Because electronic gadgets are made from value resources like plastics, glass, metals, & other highly engineered materials, it is important to conserve these natural resources rather than completely disposing its worth and value.
-The law encourages us to recycle so we can reduce the amount of resources we extract from the earth through mining.
+By choosing to recycle, you can rest assured that your e-waste won’t end up in a landfill and incinerated; both of which are detrimental to the environment.
+Because electronic gadgets are made from value resources like plastics, glass, metals, & other highly engineered materials, it is essential to conserve these natural resources rather than ultimately disposing of its worth and value.
+The law encourages us to recycle so we can reduce the number of resources we extract from the earth through mining.
 There are many benefits to reusing and recycling consumer electronics.
 For one, recycling electronics helps conserve natural resources and prevents the release of greenhouse gases that is greatly due in part by the manufacturing of virgin materials.
-As pollution continues to become a growing issue around the world, it is important to do your part in recycling not only bottles, cans, and paper but also your electronics and gadgets.
-Through recycling, you are able to dispose your electronics in a much more environmentally friendly way without doing any harm to ‘Mother Earth.’
+As pollution continues to become a growing issue around the world, it is essential to do your part in recycling not only bottles, cans, and paper but also your electronics and gadgets.
+Through recycling, you can dispose of your electronics in a much more environmentally friendly way without doing any harm to ‘Mother Earth.’
 While recycling aids in the prevention of hazardous materials being released into the earth, it can also benefit the economy as it allows for refurbished products to be developed from old materials.